-If the master triggers the reading faster than the refresh rate, the MagAlpha may send the same data point several times.
+If the master triggers the reading faster than the refresh rate the MagAlpha may send several times the same data point.

-In some applications, it is helpful to know how many data updates occur between two successive readouts or if the same data points were read more than once.
-For this purpose, the user can read an 8-bit index attached to the data.
-This keeps track of the precise time of measurement without the need of precisely controlling the readout time.
+In some applications it is helpful to know how many data updates occurred between two successive readouts or if the same data points was read more than once.
+For this purpose the user can read an 8-bit index attached to the data .It allows keeping track of the precise time of measurement without the need of precisely controlling the readout time.
 This index runs from 0 to 255 and is incremented by 1 each time the output buffer is refreshed.
-Using the index, the user can detect a double reading of the same data (same index), or the user can see how many data points were skipped (see Figure 12).
+Using the index the user can detect a double reading of the same data (same index), or how many data points were skipped.

-For reading the 8-bit index, the master has to send 16 + 8 = 24 clock pulses.
+For reading the 8-bit index the master has to send 16 + 8 = 24 clock pulses (see Figure 12).